When Christmas looks different, these three truths will encourage you!

-Look for the beauty.
+Look for the good.

 Write it down if you have to.
 Count the good and claim it, and when it seems hard, remember the One who is always good and reflect on Him.

 As I anticipate the next week, I know that Christmas looks different, but I am starting to see the beauty in it.
-Different does not have to be bad, in fact it can be rather lovely.
+Different does not have to be bad, in fact, it can be rather lovely.

 Get a weekly dose of encouragement in your email every Monday by signing up here!

 You are invited to the Inlinkz link party!